 Next we marveled at the Kravice Waterfalls which literally popped out of nowhere.

 Finally Zika took us to this hill where we looked down on Mostar.
 We had a sobering history lesson here.
-I don’t intend to repeat everything but I think it’s important to know what has happened in a country I’m visiting.
-Especially something as big as the war here which was the bloodiest conflict Europe has seen since WW2.
-The Balkans war was incredibly complicated and who was on what side was not clear-cut and changed often.
+I don’t intend to repeat everything but I think knowing some basic history of the region is important if one plans to travel to Bosnia.
+Especially something as big as the 1990’s war which was the bloodiest conflict Europe has seen since WW2.
+The Balkans war was incredibly complicated due to the pre-existing intermingling of various ethnic and religious groups, often pitting neighbor against neighbor.
 This hill is where both Croatia and Serbia could siege Mostar.

-Obviously we needed to drink after that emotional part of the tour.
+Obviously we needed to drink after that sobering but necessary part of the tour.
 That evening we had a lovely dinner with a view at Restaurant Legaro, recommended by Zika and conveniently across the street from his bar were we went after dinner.

 Let’s talk about Bosnian food.
-The food has a strong Ottoman Turk influence still today, which is awesome.
+The food exemplifies a strong Ottoman Turk heritage.
 Lots of kebab, eggplant and something called burek, which is a delicious pastry filled with cheese or spinach or both.
 Pizza burek is the latest craze.
 I stopped by the Pekara, or bakery, quite often.
-The national specialty is called Ćevapčići and is found through the Balkans but apparently is supposed to be the best in Bosnia.
-It is a skinless meat sausage.
-The type of meat varies from country to country but no pork used in Bosnia.
+The national specialty is called Ćevapčići and is found throughout the Balkans but apparently is the best in Bosnia.
+It is a skinless minced meat, kind of like a sausage.
+The type of meat, usually beef, varies from country to country but no pork used in Bosnia.
 It is grilled on a coal-fired grill and served with flat bread, onions, tomatoes, Ajvar (a roasted garlic red pepper sauce) or Kajmak (a creamy buttery cheese-like product similar to clotted cream).
 I am still thinking about this stuff!!